linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 3/Week 3 Cyclical Industries (and Advanced Forecasting).md

 	 - Capacity expansions tend to come in large chunks
 	 - Large expansions at the peak translate into excess capacity in the downturn
 	 - Expensive to shut down an operation/facility once started
 	 - Thus,  supply‐side effects make the industry even more cyclical
-- Why do cyclical companies tend to invest at the "worst" time?
+- Why do [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] companies tend to invest at the "worst" time?
 	 - Easier to get approval or buy‐in with profitability
 		  - E.g.,  board approval is easier
-	 - Easy access to financing in booms (bank lending is cyclical too)
+	 - Easy access to financing in booms (bank lending is [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] too)
 	 - Uncertain when cycle ends: Peer and competitive pressure

 ## MOATS IN VARIOUS CYCLICAL INDUSTRIES